Glass Teardrop Earrings with Diamantés in Sterling

 "STERLING" on mounting of top stone

-If you’re looking for glamour, these crystal teardrop earrings are for you!
-They feature bead-set diamanté in round and baguette shapes leading to a large, faceted crystal drop.
+If you’re looking for glamour, these teardrop earrings are for you!
+They feature bead-set diamantés in round and baguette shapes leading to a large, faceted glass drop.
 These all-original screw-back earrings, which were in my personal collection, can be modified for pierced ears.
+A few tiny nicks on the teardrops can be seen only with a jeweler’s loupe.
 Wear these long and luxurious pendants and you’re guaranteed to be noticed!
 Scroll down to see a lovely selection of coordinating bracelets.

 Only 1 item available

 - Vintage Bracelets, 1940s Jewelry, Dorsons JewelryThis Dorsons sterling bracelet from the 1940s takes the line-bracelet design one step further.
 The square-cut diamanté channel-set in rhodium-plated sterling silver are enhanced with two squares of baguettes.
 This well-made jewel with excellent articulation has a concealed clasp.
 All-diamanté pieces are really hard to photograph, and this one is no exception.
 All stones are clear and bright, and the overall effect is more brilliant than my photos indicate.
 In fact, this lovely bracelet sparkled on the runway at Toronto Fashion Week for Spring 2019!
 Scroll down to see coordinating pieces.USD$295.00